FRC1257/robotics-training/docs/frc/1-Basics/5a-First_Subsystem.md

     ...
 ```

-Once both the states and the motor controllers are declared, we can create the `update()` function q.
+Once both the states and the motor controllers are declared, we can create the `update()` function.
 Its main purpose is to look at the current state via the `state` variable and run the corresponding action.
 To determine the task based off the state, a `switch()` statement is used in conjunction with the enum.
 For a roller intake, the motor's speed is set to the appropriate values according to the state.

+With the flowchart, this section corresponds to the entire right green section, where we check the state and set the according motor speed.

 ### Making Methods To Trigger State Changes